 Moreover, we analyzed model outputs by plotting partial dependence plots (PDPs) using the SHAP method \cite{scott2017unified}.
 Each subplot in Figure \ref{fig:pdp} represents a PDP and shows the interaction between two variables, where the x-axis indicates one variable and the color represents another.
 For example, in the first subplot, larger counterfactual baseline flows ($x_0$) generally correlate with stronger causal effects.
 However, the signs of the causal effect vary by color, which reflects the time difference between the OD and the start of the incident.
-Smaller differences (bluer points) tend to have negative causal effects, indicating suppressed flow, while larger differences (redder points) suggest increased flow, as some users delay travel and lead to a recovery effect.
+Smaller time differences (bluer points) correlate with negative causal effects, indicating suppressed flow, while larger time differences (redder points) suggest increased flow, as some users delay travel and lead to a recovery effect.

 Similar patterns appear in the second subplot in the first row, where causal effects are predominantly negative when time differences are below 30 min, turning positive at around 50-100 minutes, possibly indicating flow recovery.
 After 100 minutes, causal effects diminish around zero, and negative effects tend to be stronger than positive ones.
 This implies that a subway incident could lead to an initial sharp drop in passenger flow, followed by gradual recovery.
 Even after the incident ends, the flow may remain slightly above the normal levels.